tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_quick_reference_guide.md

 {% include course_image.html url="http://cheat.markdunkley.com/" filename="shopifyquickreferenceguide" ext_print="png" ext_web="png" alt="Shopify quick reference guide" caption="Shopify quick reference guide" %}

-The Shopify quick reference guide isn't for an API but it does show the filters, variables, and other functions available in Liquid, which is a scripting language for developers.
+The Shopify quick reference guide isn't for an API, but it does show the filters, variables, and other functions available in Liquid, which is a scripting language for developers.
 Here Shopify takes advantage of collapse-and-expand functionality to compress the information.

 This quick reference guide is handy because it lets you browse all the available functionality in Liquid at once, so you can know what to dive into for more information.
 It's like a map of the Liquid terrain.
 The map let's you know all the functions that exist.

+## <i class="fa fa-user-circle"></i> Activity with quick reference guides

+With the [open-source project you identified](docapis_find_open_source_project.html), identify the information about quick reference guides for the API.
+Answer the following questions:

+1. Is there a quick reference guide for the API?
+Perhaps a quick list of the API endpoints?
+2. Is there a Swagger UI output that acts as a quick reference for the API?
+3. If there isn't a quick reference guide, would the API benefit from one?
+Why or why not?
+4. Besides listing abbreviated descriptions of the endpoints, what else would you put in the API's quick reference guide?
+Common tasks?
+5. Are there several essential tasks users need to perform with the API?
+Are these core tasks also communicated in the getting started tutorial?

 {% include random_ad.html %}